NVIDIA/DALI/docs/installation.rst

 .. note::

-  It is recommended to uninstall regular DALI and TensorFlow plugin before installing nvidia-dali-nightly or nvidia-dali-weekly as they are installed in the same path
+  It is recommended to uninstall regular DALI and TensorFlow plugin before installing nightly or weekly builds as they are installed in the same path

 Nightly builds
 """"""""""""""